-I. State Requirements of Preparation of the Plan
+I. State Requirements for Preparation of the Plan

-The Prince George's County 2017-2026 Ten Year Solid Waste Management has been prepared according to Title 9, Subtitle 5, Environment Article, Annotated Code of Maryland, and Regulations .01-.05 under COMAR 26.03.03, entitled "Development of County Comprehensive Solid Waste Management Plans" (Appendix B).
-The Prince George's County Council adopted the plan by Council Resolution on the 2nd day of May, 2017.
+The Prince George's County 2020-2029 Ten Year Solid Waste Management Plan has been prepared according to Title 9, Subtitle 5, Environment Article, Annotated Code of Maryland, and Regulations .01-.05 under COMAR 26.03.03, entitled "Development of County Comprehensive Solid Waste Management Plans" (Appendix B).
+The Prince George's County Council adopted the plan by Council Resolution on the \\\\\\\.